-Share Fair Value-The Company grants stock options at exercise prices not less than the fair value of its common shares as determined by the board of directors, with input from management.
-Management estimates the fair value of its common shares based on a number of objective and subjective factors, including the most recently available valuation of common shares prepared by independent valuation specialists, external market considerations affecting the biotechnology industry and the historic prices at which the Company sold common shares.
+Common share Fair Value-Options granted after the Company's IPO, are issued at the fair market value of the Company's stock at the date the grant is approved by the board of directors.
+Before the IPO, the Company granted stock options at exercise prices not less than the fair value of its common shares as determined by the board of directors, with input from management.
+Management estimated the fair value of its common shares based on a number of objective and subjective factors, including the most recently available valuation of common shares prepared by independent valuation specialists, external market considerations affecting the biotechnology industry and the historic prices at which the Company sold common shares.

-The weighted-average Black-Scholes option pricing assumptions for liability classified stock are as follows:
+The weighted-average Black-Scholes option pricing assumptions for liability classified stock options are as follows:

-March 31, 2017 March 31, 2016
+June 30, 2017 June 30, 2016

 Dividend yield 0% 0%

 Expected volatility 66.5% 70.5%

 Risk-free interest rate 1.55% 1.06%

 Expected average option term 5.89 years 5.91 years

-Number of liability classified share options outstanding 1,554,687 93,307
+Number of liability classified stock options outstanding 1,538,878 93,307

-At March 31, 2017, the unamortized compensation expense related to unvested options was \$14,404 (C\$19,190).
-The remaining unamortized compensation expense as of March 31, 2017 will be recognized over the a weighted-average period of 2.25 years.
+At June 30, 2017, the unamortized compensation expense related to unvested options was \$7,824 (C\$10,153).
+The remaining unamortized compensation expense as of June 30, 2017 will be recognized over the a weighted-average period of 2.27 years.